shobhit686/JS-Projects/QR-Generator/README.md

 # Welcome to QR Generator Project
 This project provides a simple yet powerful QR generator tool.
-Enter any URL or text to convert it into a QR Code.
+Simply enter the desired URL or text, and instantly receive a corresponding QR code.
 It utilises GOQR's API to help generate the QR codes.
 The design is responsive and is coded using best practices.

 ### Screenshots
 ![Site Image](<assets/Image1.png>)